Asakar/BattleShipsGame/README.md

 # BattleShipsGame

 This is a one sided battleship game where you have to sink the computers randomly placed ships.
-The MVC design pattern is used here.
+The MVC design pattern is implemented here.
 Currently there is no GUI.
 Everything related to the game is printed to the terminal.

 To run the application: